Jason2Brownlee/QuakeBotArchive/research/essays/b23_reaper.md

 -- [http://redwood.gatsbyhouse.com/quake/1096.html](https://web.archive.org/web/19970327200948/http://redwood.gatsbyhouse.com/quake/1096.html) (archived March 27 1997)

+A copy of this release was distributed via CDROM, including "[PC FORMAT #5 1997 CD 1](https://archive.org/details/pcformat-5)" in the /quake/ directory, "[PC Format Christmas 1996 CD-38](https://archive.org/details/pcf-cd-38)" in the /quake/ directory, "[PCGamer UK Coverdisk CD41](https://archive.org/details/pcgamer-uk-coverdisk-cd41)" in the /shware/reaper/ directory, and "[PCGamer UK Coverdisk CD42](https://archive.org/details/pcgamer-uk-coverdisk-cd42)" in the /quake/reaper/ directory.
+A copy also appears on the "[DP Tool Club CD ASC #03, 08, 31-34](https://archive.org/details/dptoolclub-cdasc)" CDROM in the /dos/games/4quake/ directory with the filename reaper.zip.

-A copy of this released was downloaded as an attachment on Usenet shared by Robert Heaney on 25 Oct 1996.
+A copy of this released can also be downloaded as an attachment on Usenet, shared by Robert Heaney on 25 Oct 1996.

 	Hey, Steve.
 Here's the latest Reaper Bot that I found over at Stomped.
 	It's a pretty cool enemy bot for DM practice.